 The State Court Administrator shall develop policies, procedures, and standards for all judicial and non-judicial operations of the clerks' offices, including case processing, records management, forms control, accounting, budgeting, inventory, and data processing.
-The current data processing systems in Baltimore City, Prince George's County, and Montgomery County shall not be replaced except by order of the Chief Judge of the Court of Appeals.
+The data processing systems in Baltimore City, Prince George's County, and Montgomery County in effect on July 1, 2016 shall not be replaced, other than by MDEC, except by order of the Chief Judge of the Court of Appeals.